A statistical physics framework for optimal learning: Derivation of the learning dynamics

 \section{Derivation of the learning dynamics}

-In this section, we derive the set of ordinary differential equations (ODEs) for the order parameters given in Eq.~\eqref{eq:main_def_orderpar} of the main text, that track the dynamics of online stochastic gradient descent (SGD).
+In this section, we derive the set of ordinary differential equations (ODEs) for the order parameters given the main text, that track the dynamics of online stochastic gradient descent (SGD).
 We consider the cost function

 The update rules for the network's parameters are

 where we use $\nabla_k \ell$ to denote the gradient of the function $\ell$ with respect to its $k^{\rm th}$ argument, with the convention that it is reshaped as a matrix of the same dimensions of that argument, e.g., $\nabla_2\ell\in\mathbb{R}^{L\times K}$.
 For simplicity, we omit the function's arguments, by only keeping the time dependence, i.e., $\ell^\mu=\ell\left(\frac{{{\bm x}^\mu}^{\top} {\bm w_*}}{\sqrt{N}},\frac{{{\bm x}^\mu}^{\top}{\bm w}^\mu}{\sqrt{N}},\frac{{\ww^\mu}^\top\ww^\mu}{N} ,{\bm v}^\mu, {\bm c}^\mu,z^{\mu}\right)$.
 For a given realization of the cluster coefficients $\cc$, we introduce the compact notation $\mmu_{\cc}\in\mathbb{R}^{N\times L}$ to denote the matrix with columns $\mmu_{l,c_l}$.
 It is useful to define the local fields